cap-js/docs/cds/cdl.md

 ```

 For a calculated element with "on-read" semantics, the calculation expression is evaluated when reading an entry from the entity.
-The calculated element is read-only, no value must be provided for it in a WRITE operation.
 Using such a calculated element in a query or view definition is equivalent to
 writing the expression directly into the query, both with respect to semantics and to performance.
 In CAP, it is implemented by replacing each occurrence of a calculated element in a query by the respective expression.